Trainee solicitor

 Qualifications and skills

 We are looking for candidates who are on target for, or have achieved, a 2:1 or above at degree level (or the equivalent) in any discipline.
 We are mindful that circumstances can sometimes prevent individuals from meeting their true potential and so we would encourage you to email us directly if you have mitigating circumstances.
 We are also looking for you to demonstrate that you have the skills and behaviours which we would expect from our trainees.
-These are as follows:
+The transferable skills we value include: teamwork and collaboration, research and analysis, time management, organisation, strong written and oral communication, and self-reflection.

 The Professional SQE